nopnop2002/esp-idf-json/json-make-tree/README.md

 # JSON Example
 Converts a node table into a nested JSON string.
 This is a complex structure of objects and arrays.
+You need to serialize from the lowest level up.

 # Node table
 ```